Updated: Apr 21

 Mindy: I named my aerial studio in Kalispell “Levitation Nation” not only because we lift our bodies into the air during our acrobatic movement practice, but also because we help women elevate health and fitness.
 If you could give just one recommendation to women looking to elevate their health and fitness, what would it be?

 Courtney: 110% it would be to learn how to manage your thoughts and your emotions because it is the reason that you do anything.
 Thoughts are what creates your emotional landscape, and our emotional landscape is what either inspires action or inaction.
 If you have control over your thoughts and emotions, you can create anything you want for your life.
 I feel like my whole career, 20 years in the wellness industry, has led me to being able to say that will total conviction.
 Because, I just taught people how to move for years, and then I got really heavily involved in nutrition and taught protocols to promote fat loss, which worked… until it didn’t.
 I have realized that none of it really matters if a woman doesn’t have the skills to manage her thoughts and emotions.

 Grace & Grit Blog: https://graceandgrit.com/blog

 Article by Mindy Cochran.
 Mindy is a columnist for "Montana Woman Magazine."
-Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer and life coach.
+Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 Mindy is also founder of Kalispell’s Levitation Nation Aerial Studio, where the catchphrase “fitness is fun” is embodied alongside a culture of movement & women empowerment.
-For more about Mindy, please visit: https://www.levitationnation.org/mindy.
+For more about Mindy, visit: https://www.levitationnation.org/mindy.